Superannuation Costs for Agencies

-The Superannuation Branch advises agencies of their agency specific contribution rates.
+Finance advises agencies of their agency specific contribution rates.
 These rates are determined on the basis of actuarial advice.
 The contribution framework also provides for additional lump sum contributions to be paid by agencies where significant salary increases for individuals impact on the superannuation liability.
 The parameters used by the actuary to calculate the amount are:

 - The superannuation salary increase of the members is greater than 20%; and